Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/display.rst

 Amount
    Specifies the percentage of all particles to show in the viewport (all particles are still rendered).
 Color
-   The Color Menu allows you to draw particles according to certain particle properties.
+   The Color Menu allows you to display particle's color according to certain particle properties.

    None
       Particles are black.